5 Secret Ghost Towns in Arizona

 The initial mining helped to develop the town but the claims quickly played out and the area was reduced to a ghost town.
 When Route 66 was constructed, the town was revived with several service stations.
 Bad luck returned when Interstate 40 came along, and the town was once again reduced to almost nothing.

-With the re-opening of the Hackberry General Store in 1992 as a Route 66 information center, the town's population slowly rebounded as did the number of Route 66 travelers.
-It still retains that "ghost town" charm today.
+With the re-opening of the Hackberry General Store in 1992 as a Route 66 information center, the town's population slowly rebounded as did the number of Route 66 travelers, but it still retains that "ghost town" charm today.